top of page

 The History of Quad Video Halo

-Given these lessons and not to be deterred, we moved forward with the development of a 2nd generation and current system referred to as NextGen 2..0.
+Given these lessons and not to be deterred, we moved forward with the development of a 2nd generation and current system.
 This design eliminated fluoroscope mounted cameras, equipment cart, and completely automated. all post-procedure processing.
-We also stepped up to state-of-the-art commercial PTZ cameras mounted in the ceiling which gave us the same procedure view as the doctor but undisturbed by fluoroscope movement.
+We also stepped up to five (5) state-of-the-art commercial PTZ cameras mounted in the ceiling which gave us the same procedure view as the doctor but with much greater clarity, and undisturbed by fluoroscope movement.

 • procedure positions and processes